cdcabrera/curiosity-frontend/CONTRIBUTING.md

 > For the knowledge, there is a parallel technique for forcing dependency updates based on the syntax leveraged inside of [`package.json`](./package.json).
 The `caret` character used in
 > [`package.json`](./package.json), for example, indicates `minor` and `patch` versions are backwards compatible with a major package version.
 By deleting the entire `lock` file, and for simplicity the `node_modules`
 > directory too, then running `$ npm install` you can effectively trigger NPM's install process for leveraging the syntax inside your [`package.json`](./package.json) along with subsequent dependencies.
-> This is useful in scenarios where a dependency of a dependency spans multiple packages and is triggering an alert, or when debugging problematic packages becomes time intensive.
+> This is useful in scenarios where a dependency of a dependency spans multiple packages and is triggering an alert, or when debugging problematic packages becomes time-intensive.
 However, this should be used sparingly,
 > to avoid breaking changes, and tested thoroughly.

 ##### Basic NPM updates
 > You can see a listing of all outdated packages by running `$ npm outdated` in the repo context.

-1. Clone the repository locally, or bring your fork up-to-date with the development branch.
+1. Clone the repository locally or bring your fork up to date with the development branch.
 [Make sure development tooling is installed](#install-tooling).
 1. Open a terminal instance in the repository context and run
     ```
     $ npm run build:deps
     ```
-   This will cycle through ALL basic NPM dependencies, running both unit tests, build and local integration checks.
-If any errors are throw the package update is skipped.
+   This will cycle through ALL basic NPM dependencies, running both unit tests, build, and local integration checks.
+If any errors are thrown, the package update is skipped.
 1. After the updates have completed **YOU MUST VISUALLY CONFIRM** the updates were successful by running both local development start scripts.
    - Visually confirm that local development still functions and can be navigated with...
       ```